 - Discharge that smells bad

-- Severe back, side, or abdominal pain
+- You have severe back, side, or abdominal pain.

-- A fever and shaking chills
+- You have fever and shaking chills.

-- Vomiting several times in a row
+- You vomit several times in a row.

 Treatment for dysuria

 may include medicines to treat a bacterial infection or help decrease bladder spasms.

 - Drink more liquids.
 Liquids help flush out bacteria that may be causing an infection.
 Ask your healthcare provider how much liquid to drink each day and which liquids are best for you.

 - Take sitz baths as directed.
 Fill a bathtub with 4 to 6 inches of warm water.
 You may also use a sitz bath pan that fits over a toilet.
 Sit in the sitz bath for 20 minutes.
 Do this 2 to 3 times a day, or as directed.
 The warm water can help decrease pain and swelling.